-The ancestry of the Bengal cat derives from a spotted domestic cat and a small wild spotted feline called the Asian leopard cat (ALC) or Felis bengalensis.
+[dropcap]T[/dropcap]he ancestry of the Asian Leopard Cat (abbreviated ALC) derives from a spotted domestic cat and a small wild spotted feline called the Mainland leopard cat or Prionailurus bengalensis (scientific name).

 The Bengal’s wild progenitor

-Leopard cats have different subspecies that are indigenous to a large part of southern Asia.
-They can be found in agriculturally used areas, deep jungles and forested habitats from southern India eastward through Bangladesh, Burma, Thailand, Malaysia, China, Korea and into Russia’s Far East.
-ALCs can also be found on southern islands such as Sumatra, Borneo, Bali, Java, Taiwan, the Philippines and the Sunda islands of Indonesia.
+Leopard cats are indigenous to a large part of southern Asia.
+They can be found in agriculturally used areas, deep jungles, and forested habitats from southern India eastward through Bangladesh, Burma, Thailand, Malaysia, China, Korea, and into Russia’s Far East.

 Characteristics and morphology

 The general build of an Asian Leopard cat is somewhat similar to a house cat, but their torso is long and substantial and their legs and body are much longer (25 to 32 inches from head to tail) than normal domestic cats.
 Hind legs are slightly longer than the forelegs.
 The tail is thick and medium in length (11 to 14 inches) with a rounded tip.
 Paws are large with prominent knuckles.

 - Head: Four vertical black stripes run from the forehead or inner eye corners to the back of the neck, breaking up into short irregular rows of dark markings and elongated spots on the neck and shoulders, although sometimes one stripe runs the length of the entire body.
 Two narrow black cheek stripes run from the outer eye corners, enclosing a white area on the cheek.
 The back of their ears are black with the exception of a white triangular-shaped spot.